Harvard’s Mid-Career Mid Career / Masters in Public Administration (MPA) Program

-- One of the most important criteria’s is to have a minimum of 7 years of working experience (this not only needs to be full-time employment but also relevant to the course), a track record of service and contribution is appreciated and even looked for.
-The average years of experience in previous students have been about 12 years.
+- One of the most important criteria is to have a minimum of 7 years of working experience (this not only needs to be full-time employment but also relevant to the course), a track record of service and contribution is appreciated and even looked for.
+The average years of experience for previous students has been about 12.

 - You are not required to submit GRE/GMAT scores for this program

 - TOEFL Scores which will give proof of your fluency in English.

 - Solid recommendations from Academicians and Professionals who can vouch for your fit in this program.